Grades are important and so is mental health - Guyana Chronicle

 I have done CXC, A levels and written law exams and I have never been nervous for any of those exams as I was for Common Entrance.
 I did not want to disappoint my parents nor family because I felt everyone wanted and expected that I would get QC.
 That’s a lot of pressure on any boy or girl.

-In light of what I mentioned, I wish to congratulate all of those students who did the Common Entrance Examinations and worked hard and to encourage them to continue to work hard and if you didn’t get QC, it’s not the end of the world!
+In light of what I mentioned, I wish to congratulate all of those students who wrote the Common Entrance Examinations and worked hard, and to encourage them to continue to work hard and if you didn’t get QC, it’s not the end of the world!
 Continue to work hard and be disciplined and you will do great in life!

 Regards